darasus/ai-blog/content/how-to-make-healthy-eating-a-priority.md

   should incorporate into your daily routine.
 Eating well is important, but so is self-care, so so is taking care of your mental health and getting enough sleep and exercising.
+intro: >-
+  You know that healthy eating is important and that you should make it a priority, but with so much going on in your life right now, it can feel like an impossible goal to achieve.
+Between work, school, volunteering, and friends, it can seem like there are not enough hours in the day to get everything done.
+Eating well often feels like yet another thing you need to add to your endless list of responsibilities and obligations.

+  But making great food choices doesn’t have to take up a lot of time or feel like a chore.
+There are lots of simple things you can do every day that will help you make eating well a top priority.
+Even if your schedule seems packed, these small changes will help you get the nutrition your body needs without taking up too much of your time or energy.
 ---

 ## Make Eating Well A Ritual